dustinpfister/blog_posts/_posts/canvas-example-game-mr-sun-temp.md

 layout: post
 categories: canvas
 id: 736
-updated: 2020-11-06 11:11:11
+updated: 2020-11-06 16:51:54
-version: 1.13
+version: 1.14
 ---

 I am going to try something new when it comes to todays [canvas example](/2020/03/23/canvas-example/) post, I am not going to just start a whole new example from the ground up.
 Often I do borrow a little code here and there from other examples, and projects when and where doing so is called for.
-However today I am going to just copy the whole source code of my Mr sun example at version 0.1.0 and start from there by just adding a few plugins to it, and making any changes that are needed to the source in the process if any.
+However today I am going to just copy the whole source code of my Mr sun example at version 0.1.0 and start from there by just adding a few plug-ins to it, and making any changes that are needed to the source in the process if any.

 So this way I am not starting over from the beginning, but if I need to I can make some changes that will not effect the other project.
 I can however add them to it later on if I feel as though such changes should be added.